alanagoyal/gitroasted/README.md

 # Roasted

-This project uses [Stagehand](https://github.com/browserbase/stagehand) by [Browserbase](https://browserbase.com) to automate the browser to roast a given Github profile.
+This project uses [Stagehand](https://github.com/browserbase/stagehand) by [Browserbase](https://browserbase.com) to automate the browser to roast a given GitHub profile.

 ## Features